 Corporate Tax in UAE: An overview

-The UAE has decided to implement corporate tax, which will enter into force for financial years beginning on or after June 1, 2023.
+The UAE will be implementing corporate tax for financial years beginning on or after June 1, 2023.

 A virtual Event on Latest Updates on Corporate Tax in UAE

 Corporate Tax Rates in UAE

 All multinational companies covered by OECD Base Erosion and Profit-Sharing rules that fall under Pillar 2 of the BEPS 2.0 framework, i.e., have combined worldwide revenues over AED 3.15 billion, will be eligible for a range of rates.

 The United Arab Emirate introduced a federal tax structure applicable to all business operation and commercial activity carrying out throughout the emirates.
 Let’s have a look at the scope of corporate taxation given below.
 CT will apply to:

 - Businesses and individuals conducting business activities under a commercial licence in the UAE.

 - Free zone businesses (Freezone companies shall receive the benefit of the CT incentives if they comply with all regulatory requirements and are not conducting business in the UAE’s mainland).

 - Foreign companies and individuals only if their business is effectively managed and controlled in the UAE.